Learn about the planning process

 In an effort to track progress towards municipal, provincial and federal housing supply targets for the city of Ottawa, the Residential Dwelling Approval Pipeline provides an update on housing unit approvals, building permits issued, and other residential development indicators on a quarterly and year-to-date basis.
 Data will also be posted to Open Ottawa.

-The following update reports on residential development data for Q1 2024, which covers January, February and March.
+The following update reports on residential development data for Q2 2024, which covers April, May and June.

 Quarter 2 2024 [ PDF 170 KB ]

-A year-to-date report can also be found below which excludes double counting of housing units approved through multiple development applications at the same location as well as tracks progress towards the Municipal Housing Pledge.
+A year-to-date report can also be found below which excludes double counting of housing units approved through multiple development applications at the same location as well as tracks progress towards the Municipal Housing Pledge and Housing Accelerator Fund.

 Year to date April to June 2024 [ PDF 183 KB ]